ros2/design/articles/151_roslaunch_xml.md

 `$(env <env-var> [default-value])`
 : Substituted by the value of the given environment variable Substitution will fail if the variable is not set, unless a default value is provided.

+`$(eval <python-expression>)`
+: Substituted by the evaluated python expression.
+  Substitution will fail if python fails to evaluate the expression.

 `$(dirname)`
 : Substituted by the current launch file directory name.